Stephen Fry: Personal life

-Fry has a long-standing interest in Internet production, stating in a discussion with inventor of the World Wide Web Tim Berners-Lee that Fry built his own website as early as 1994, and that this was the first url printed in a British newspaper.
-His site The New Adventures of Mr Stephen Fry has existed since 2002 and has attracted many visitors following his first blog in September 2007, which consisted of a 6,500-word "blessay" on smartphones.
+Fry has a long-standing interest in Internet production, stating in a discussion with the inventor of the World Wide Web Tim Berners-Lee that Fry built his own website as early as 1994, and that this was the first URL printed in a British newspaper.
+His site, The New Adventures of Mr Stephen Fry, has existed since 2002 and has attracted many visitors following his first blog in September 2007, which consisted of a 6,500-word "blessay" on smartphones.
 In February 2008, he launched his private podcast series, Stephen Fry's Podgrams (defunct), and a forum, including discussions on depression and activities in which he is involved.
 The website content is created by Fry and produced by Andrew Sampson.
 Fry's weekly gadget column Dork Talk appeared in The Guardian from November 2007 to October 2008.
 Fry is also a supporter of GNU and the Free Software Foundation.
 For the 25th anniversary of the GNU operating system, Fry appeared in a video explaining some of the philosophy behind GNU by likening it to the sharing found in science.

-When in London, he drives a dark green TX4 London cab.
-This vehicle has been featured in Fry's production Stephen Fry in America.
-On 16 April 2018, Fry released the first episode of a new podcast "Stephen Fry's 7 Deadly Sins" available on his website and other podcasting platforms The first episode of the second series was released on 13 January 2020 and continued to be released over the course of nine weeks.
+When in London, he drives a dark green TX4 Hackney carriage.
+This vehicle has been featured in Fry's production, Stephen Fry in America.

+On 16 April 2018, Fry released the first episode of a new podcast, "Stephen Fry's 7 Deadly Sins", available on his website and other podcasting platforms.
+The first episode of the second series was released on 13 January 2020 and continued to be released over the course of nine weeks.
 In 2019, he was featured in the filmed poem rendition Love Goes Never Alone, for the online theatre publication First Night Magazine in support of the LGBTQ+ community.

-In 2023, during an 'Alternative Christmas message', broadcast on Channel 4, Fry remarked that he was proud of his Jewish heritage.
-He said: "I've been on lists of British Jews that some ultra-right wing newspapers and sites have published over the years.
+In 2023, during an "alternative Christmas message" broadcast on Channel 4, Fry remarked that he was proud of his Jewish heritage.
+He said: "I've been on lists of British Jews that some ultra-right-wing newspapers and sites have published over the years.
 And I'm frankly damned if I'll let antisemites be the ones who define me, and take ownership of the word 'Jew', injecting it with their own spiteful venom.
 So I accept and claim the identity with pride, I am Stephen Fry, and I am a Jew."

-Enabled by a 2020 change in citizenship legislation in Austria, Fry acquired Austrian citizenship as a descendant of persons persecuted by Nazism, thus regaining the citizenship his ancestors forcibly lost.
+Enabled by a 2020 change in citizenship legislation in Austria, Fry acquired Austrian citizenship in 2024, as did all of his siblings, as a descendant of persons who were persecuted by Nazism and who lost their Austrian citizenship as a consequence.
+Fry thus regained the citizenship his ancestors forcibly lost.